abatchelor/awellchartedpath/_posts/2017-10-02-BrazilOverview.md

 ---
 layout: post
-title: "Two Weeks in South Africa: Mountains, Markets, and Pajama Donkeys"
+title: "5 Days in São Paulo: Parks, Museums, and Learning What It's Like to Not Speak the Language"
 date: 2017-10-02
-desc: "We spent two wonderful weeks in South Africa before finally taking our first RTW flight segment on to Brazil.
-It was packed with hiking, trains, wine, and markets; then ended with some quality time with friends."
+desc: "To us São Paulo is an underappreciated city.
+It doesn't get the love the Rio does but from our short visit we saw a lot of promise and felt quickly comfortable."
 keywords: "South America, Brazil, What to Do"
 categories: [South America]
-tags: Sao Paulo, Rio
+tags: Sao Paulo
 icon: icon-html
 image: blog/ViewTM.JPG
 author: Amy